All Episodes

 Well, I mean, I think that's got to be the fear right now, right?

-You know, Trump destroyed the caliphate.
+You know, Trump destroyed the Caliphate.

 We all know that.

-It was good, it was gone, I should say.
+It was gone, I should say.

-It's not gone now, it was gone.
+It's not gone now.

 That's the other thing.

-So you can leave us behind like you did the other 10,000 people that helped you that the Taliban are raping and killing their children and hanging them from the streets, you know, or or or why?
+So you can leave us behind like you did the other 10,000 people that helped you that the Taliban are raping and killing their children and hanging them from the streets, you know, or why?

 I mean, it's a cultural issue.

-They don't want democracy, they don't want a constitutional republic.
+They don't want a constitutional republic.

 They have been fighting each other for thousands of years over there.